 In the first half of this year the travel industry has continued to bounce back.
 The capacity growth cap that was in place for July and August 2022 was not necessary in 2023.
-This reflected our partners having resources in place to manage demand, along with our ability to keep delivering good levels of service.
+This reflected our partners having resources in place to manage demand along with our ability to continue to deliver good levels of service.